opencredo/opa-single-message-transformer/README.md

 ### Masking object fields
 'city' is a field on the 'address' object.
 It is referenced using dot notation.

-### Masking ields on array elements
+### Masking fields on array elements
 It is possible to mask fields on arrays.
-All elements of an array will have that field masked.
+All elements of the array will have that field masked.
 In the example, all elements in the 'pets' array have their species field masked.

+### Masking fields that are map values
+In the example above, we mask the 'street' field that is on a struct that was the value in a map that associated with the key 'bob'.